MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ## Run the Docker container with a specific version of the Azure CLI

 Available versions can be found at [Azure CLI release notes](./release-notes-azure-cli.md).

-> [!NOTE]
-> With the release of version 2.54.0., the image size has been reduced from 1.1GB to 700MB (trimmed 36.3% of the original package).
-To achieve this, several development tools packages (such as gcc) and unused packages from the docker image were removed.
-If you rely on these packages, don’t forget to install them manually.
-This change will also result in faster execution time when running docker pull commands.

 To run a specific version of the Azure CLI in the Docker container, use this command: